 Management of Deutsche Bank and its consolidated subsidiaries is responsible for establishing and maintaining adequate internal control over financial reporting (“ICOFR”).
-Our internal control over financial reporting is a process designed under the supervision of our Chairman of the Management Board and our Chief Financial Officer to provide reasonable assurance regarding the reliability of financial reporting and the preparation of the firm’s consolidated financial statements for external reporting purposes in accordance with International Financial Reporting Standards (IFRS).
-ICOFR includes our disclosure controls and procedures to prevent misstatements.
+Our internal control over financial reporting is a process designed under the supervision of our Co-Chief Executive Officers and our Chief Financial Officer to provide reasonable assurance regarding the reliability of financial reporting and the preparation of the firm’s consolidated financial statements for external reporting purposes in accordance with International Financial Reporting Standards (IFRS).
+ICOFR includes our disclosure controls and procedures designed to prevent misstatements.

-The main risks in financial reporting are that either financial statements are not fairly presented due to inadvertent or intentional errors (fraud) or the publication of financial statements is delayed.
-These risks may reduce investor confidence or cause reputational damage and may have legal consequences including banking regulatory intervention.
+The main risks in financial reporting are that either financial statements do not present a true and fair view due to inadvertent or intentional errors (fraud) or the publication of financial statements is not done on a timely basis.
+These risks may reduce investor confidence or cause reputational damage and may have legal consequences including banking regulatory interventions.
 A lack of fair presentation arises when one or more financial statement amounts or disclosures contain misstatements (or omissions) that are material.
-Misstatements could be deemed material if they could individually or collectively, influence economic decisions that users make on the basis of the financial statements.
+Misstatements are deemed material if they could individually or collectively, influence economic decisions that users make on the basis of the financial statements.

-To address those risks of financial reporting, management of the Group has established ICOFR to provide reasonable but not absolute assurance against misstatements.
-The design of the ICOFR is based on the internal control framework established in Internal control – Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (“COSO”).
+To confine those risks of financial reporting, management of the Group has established ICOFR with the aim of providing reasonable but not absolute assurance against material misstatements.
+The design of the ICOFR is based on the internal control framework established in Internal Control – Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (“COSO”) in 1992.
 COSO recommends the establishment of specific objectives to facilitate the design and evaluate adequacy of a control system.
 As a result in establishing ICOFR, management has adopted the following financial statement objectives:

 - Existence – assets and liabilities exist and transactions have occurred.